dbdii407/discord-cpp/README.md

   - Create a new Discord Application (this can be done from [here](https://discord.com/developers/applications))
   - Retrieve your application's ID for your configuration file.
 This can be found by clicking OAuth2 from the side menu and looking for the ID under "Client ID".
   - Retrieve your application's token for your configutation file.
 This can be done by clicking Bot from the side menu and selecting "Click to Reveal Token"
-  - Generate a URL from the URL Generator.
+  - Generate a URL from the URL Generator found under OAuth.
 Choose the following scopes:
     - identify
     - guilds
     - bot